 "I will.
 I'm just worried.
 I've got a bad feeling about this."

-Giles didn't want to tell her that he did too.
+Giles didn't want to tell her he did too.

 Dawn thought school would never end.
 It was last period and the teacher had been droning on forever about Reconstruction.
 Like she was ever going to need to know about the rebuilding of the South.
 She turned her thoughts to the next patrol.
 Things had been dull for the last two nights.
 Maybe tonight they would see more action.

 It took her a moment to realize that the bell had rung and her classmates were getting up.
 She looked over at Lisa Mathis.
-Her friend's eyes were suspicious.
+Her friend looked suspicious.
 "What?"
-Dawn asked defensively.
+Dawn asked way too defensively.

 "I don't get you, anymore."
 Lisa grabbed her book bag and hurried out of the classroom.